kkkamur07/food103seg-calories/reports/README.md

 >
 > Answer:

-*Krrish *: The biggest struggle in our project was getting the CI/CD pipelines to work reliably.
-The process was much more difficult than we expected—if a single task or dependency failed in the GitHub Actions workflow, the whole pipeline would stop, leaving us to sift through logs and test different fixes.
-This resulted in a lot of trial and error and took up a significant amount of our time.
-We also had to constantly monitor how many build minutes we were using, spending around $20 of our GitHub Actions credits and always worrying about going over budget.
+*Krrish*: One of our biggest struggles was making the CI/CD pipelines work reliably.
+The GitHub Actions workflow often failed due to a single task or dependency, forcing us to sift through logs and try multiple fixes.
+This trial-and-error process consumed significant time.
+We also had to monitor our build minutes closely—spending around $20 of GitHub Actions credits and constantly worrying about going over budget.

-Another challenge was with Docker containerization—setting up and connecting the backend and frontend services, especially with cloud deployments, was not straightforward because of the GCP not exposing multiple ports.
-Even small mistakes in configuration could result in services not communicating properly.

-To overcome these issues, we broke *tasks down into smaller steps*, relied heavily on documentation, and worked closely together as a team to isolate and solve problems quickly.
+Another issue was Docker containerization.
+Connecting backend and frontend services during cloud deployment was challenging, especially since GCP didn’t expose multiple ports.
+Minor config errors broke communication between services.
+We resolved these problems by breaking tasks into smaller steps, relying on documentation, and collaborating to debug issues quickly.
 ___

-*Alisha* : One of the biggest challenges I faced during the project was deploying the API I created using BentoML.
-Although BentoML is designed to simplify model serving, I ran into persistent issues when trying to build the Docker container.
-The container consistently failed due to missing dependencies—especially PyTorch, which is essential for running the segmentation model.

-I attempted several fixes: manually installing torch inside the container, adding it explicitly to `bento.yaml` and `requirements.txt`, and tweaking the Docker setup.
-Despite all these efforts, the container kept failing, and the model could not be served reliably through BentoML in the cloud environment.
+*Alisha* : Deploying the API with BentoML was unexpectedly difficult.
+The Docker container failed repeatedly due to missing dependencies—especially PyTorch.
+I tried multiple fixes: manually installing torch, updating bento.yaml and requirements.txt, and tweaking Docker settings, but the container still failed.

-After spending significant time troubleshooting, I decided to pivot and deploy the API using FastAPI instead.
-FastAPI was already implemented as part of the project, and it provided a much smoother deployment experience.
-I deployed the FastAPI-based service to Google Cloud Run, where it ran without any issues.
-The deployment was fast, dependencies were resolved correctly, and the service scaled well.
+Eventually, I switched to FastAPI, which was already part of our stack.
+Deploying to Google Cloud Run with FastAPI worked smoothly—dependencies resolved correctly and the service scaled well.

-#Akshata*: One of the biggest challenges I faced during the project was writing effective unit tests for the data pipeline, model architecture, and training process.
-Initially, many of the tests I wrote would fail with various errors, and debugging each one was time-consuming.
-A major difficulty was managing extensive mocking—particularly for external interfaces like wandb, logging, and visualization libraries.
-In some cases, I encountered a SyntaxError due to a large number of patch calls nested within a single test fixture.
-To resolve this, I refactored the code by moving some patches into individual test functions to reduce nesting complexity.Another early issue was that I hadn’t properly mocked the wandb interface, which could have led to unintended logging of values to our Weights & Biases workspace during test runs.
-Once I identified this, I implemented complete mocking of all wandb components across the test suite to prevent such side effects.
-On the frontend side, the main challenge was ensuring that images (e.g., input and predicted output) were displayed side by side with consistent size and alignment.
-Achieving this required several iterations of layout and styling adjustments to maintain a clean and structured presentation.
 ___

-*Astha* : One of the major challenges I faced was integrating Weights & Biases (WandB) configuration with the Hydra pipeline.
-While running a WandB sweep, WandB was not able to detect and override parameters from the Hydra config files.
-I kept running into configuration mismatches, which made setting up WandB sweeps problematic.

-To overcome this, I created a script called wandb_runner.py, which acts as a wrapper to translate WandB sweep arguments into Hydra-compatible overrides.
-And a seperate wandb_sweep.yaml file which contains the wandb sweep configuration.

-Another challenge was integrating profiling with the WandB run.
-Ideally, profiling should be done only for the first few batches and after implementing profiling, my WandB runner stopped after 10 batches.
-To fix this, I added two arguments: init_wandb (defaulted to True) and enable_profile (defaulted to False), and created a separate pipeline for profiling.

-Now, when profiling is disabled, WandB runs smoothly for the entire epoch, and when profiling is enabled, it only runs for the first 10 batches.
+*Akshata* : Writing effective unit tests for the data pipeline and model training was tough.
+Many tests failed initially, and debugging was slow—especially when mocking tools like wandb, logging, and visualization libraries.
+I eventually implemented full mocking for wandb to prevent unintended logging.

+On the frontend, displaying input and predicted images side by side was another challenge.
+It required several layout and styling iterations to ensure clean, consistent alignment.
 ___

+*Astha* : I faced issues integrating Weights & Biases (WandB) with Hydra.
+During sweeps, WandB couldn't override parameters from Hydra config files.
+To fix this, I wrote a wandb_runner.py script to map WandB sweep arguments to Hydra-compatible overrides, along with a separate wandb_sweep.yaml config.

+Another issue was integrating profiling.
+When enabled, WandB would stop after 10 batches.
+I added flags init_wandb and enable_profile, allowing profiling for just the first few batches without affecting full training runs.

 ### Question 31